sirkhancision/dotfiles/README.md

-## KDE Plasma Customization Files
+## dotfiles

-A set of configuration files for my personal system using KDE Plasma DE.
+A set of configuration files for my personal system.

 **Eonyze.colors:** Plasma color theme with a black-and-white-and-red color palette.